vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Events/events.md

 ### <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/layer-group.svg" width="20" height="20"> Show Breakouts

-To view all the breakouts associated with an Event, select the Show Breakouts control.
+To view all the breakouts associated with an Event, select the Show Breakouts control

-You will be navigated to a new page containing a listing which includes all the breakouts.
+You will be navigated to a new page containing a listing which includes all the breakouts

 ---